Great Start Compensation Support Payment Program

 - Licensed or certified by the state of Minnesota or licensed by a Tribal Nation

-- Be in good standing with the state of Minnesota or a Tribal Nation for at least five calendar days during the funding period
+- Be in good standing with the state of Minnesota or a Tribal Nation for at least one calendar day during the funding period

-- Be open, operating and serving children for at least five calendar days during the funding period
+- Be open, operating and serving children for at least one calendar day during the funding period

-- Serve a minimum number of children on at least five calendar days during the funding period.
+- Serve a minimum number of children on at least one calendar day during the funding period

 Please refer to the Frequently Asked Questions (FAQs) page for full details.